-Design and layout of bearing assembly: design of the interacting sliding part
+Design and layout of bearing assembly:

 The following generally applies:

-In a tribological system, the shaft (in the case of radial bearings) or the ressure shoulder (in the case of thrust bearings) should project over the sliding surface to maximise the contact ratio and prevent running-in with deposits in the sliding layer.
+In a tribological system, the shaft (in the case of radial bearings) or the pressure shoulder (in the case of thrust bearings) should project over the sliding surface to maximise the contact ratio and prevent running-in with deposits in the sliding layer.

 Shaft